Faculty Guide to Access / Disability Services

 If a student presents you with an accommodation letter from Disability Services. . .

-You have the responsibility to cooperate with Disability Services in providing authorized accommodations in a reasonable and timely manner.
+You are responsible for cooperating with Disability Services in providing authorized accommodations in a reasonable and timely manner.
 The specific accommodation determines the amount of involvement required.

-However, it is expected that a student will advocate for individual needs directly with the faculty.
+However, a student is expected to advocate for individual needs directly with the faculty.
 Please note that, generally, without communication from Disability Services, faculty members are not obligated to provide accommodations.

 Students are responsible for approaching instructors in a timely manner to arrange the specifics of their requested accommodations.

-However, some students might wait until just before an exam to do so; others may recently discover a disability or obtain documentation to support accommodation requests after the course has already begun.
+However, some students might wait until just before an exam; others may recently discover a disability or obtain documentation to support accommodation requests after the course has begun.

 Faculty Responsibilities When Facilitating Accommodations